 - (14) Certain Intangibles.
 The MTC model general allocation and apportionment regulations treat market sourcing of receipts from transactions involving these types of intangibles slightly differently depending on the category: - a.
 Marketing intangible sourced to the ultimate customer - b.
 Production intangible sourced to the state where the intangible is used - c.
 Mixed marketing and production intangible sourced based on the separate statement, if any, made by the seller or otherwise sourced as a marketing intangible - d.
 Licensing of intangible property that resembles a sale of goods or services - sourced as the sale of goods or services that the transaction resembles - e.
 Software prewritten software is generally sourced as tangible personal property, and other software is assigned based on the nature of the software (whether it is a marketing intangible, a production intangible, or resembles the sale of goods or services) - (c) Denominator.
 The denominator of the sales factor includes all gross receipts derived from transactions and activity in the regular course of the taxpayer's trade or business operations.
-Certain receipts may be excluded from the denominator if income is not taxable or the state of assignment cannot be determined. - (d) Auditing the Sales (Receipts) Factor - (1) Obtain the taxpayer's "all-state" workpapers breaking down each type of sale for each of the years under examination. - (2) Identify each revenue stream.
+Certain receipts may be excluded from the denominator per state rules or if income is not taxable or the state of assignment cannot be determined.
+These are commonly referred to as "throw-out" sales. - (d) Auditing the Sales (Receipts) Factor - (1) Obtain the taxpayer's "all-state" workpapers breaking down each type of sale for each of the years under examination. - (2) Identify each revenue stream.
 The auditor should determine if revenue streams have been combined on the taxpayer workpapers.
-The auditor should determine the sourcing methodology used to assign each type of receipt in calculating the sales (receipts) factor. - (3) Compare each type of sale shown on the apportionment workpapers to the Federal 1120. - (4) Verify that all sales/receipts are appropriately assigned. - (5) Examine the treatment of throwback/throw-out sales. - (6) Verify the exclusion of nontaxable revenues from the factor. - (7) Verify the exclusion of intercompany transactions in cases where unitary or consolidated returns have been filed.
+The auditor should determine the sourcing methodology used to assign each type of receipt in calculating the sales (receipts) factor. - (3) Compare each type of sale shown on the apportionment workpapers to the Federal 1120. - (4) Verify that all sales/receipts are appropriately assigned. - (5) Examine the treatment of throwback/throw-out sales.
+For more information, see the MTC Model General Allocation and Apportionment Regulations relating to Section 17 and Section 18.

+- (6) Verify the exclusion of nontaxable revenues from the factor. - (7) Verify the exclusion of intercompany transactions in cases where unitary or consolidated returns have been filed.
 Some states allow consolidated returns where apportionment factors are calculated independently for each corporate member and intercompany transactions are not eliminated.